An advanced system for neuron tracing and reconstruction, neuron analysis, and 3D brain mapping

 - the complexity and extension of neurons

-Researchers have reconstructed and analyzed tens of thousands of neurons using Neurolucida, leading to advances in areas of neuroscience including neurodegenerative diseases, neuropathy, memory, and behavior, as well as advances in other research fields such as ophthalmology.
+Researchers have reconstructed and analyzed tens of thousands of neurons using Neurolucida, leading to advances in areas of neuroscience including neurodegenerative diseases, neuropathy, memory, and behavior, and advances in other research fields such as ophthalmology.
 Neurolucida is cited over 7 times more than all other available neuron tracing programs combined (Halavi, Hamilton, Parekh, & Ascoli, 2012).
-And, according to a recently published paper, "the most widely used and versatile system to produce neuronal reconstruction is Neurolucida."
+And, according to a recently published paper, Neurolucida is "the most widely used and versatile system to produce neuronal reconstruction is Neurolucida."
 (P. Aguiar, M. Souda, P. Szucs, 2013)

 Neurolucida on a microscope